 Arthur drearily tapped the calendar on his room, the number 23 filling with a great red "X".
 His frown was etched deeply into his face, his face starting to pepper deeply with black strands as his beard grew out, while cords of twisted black hair fell in front of his eyes.
 He swiped the threads of his hair back, adjusting his sweater as he emerged from his room.
 Outside, the dull hum of a car caught his attention for just a moment, his eyes running up the hall and to the window facing the street.
 He hesitated a moment then, licking his lips, he rolled his shoulders and walked away.
 His feet quickly went down the stairs, his eyes catching sight of the clock on the wall.

 "My God.
 1:00 A.M.," he whispered, smiling slightly and shaking his head.
 He'd been up even later than normal, staring at an unforgiving piece of paper that refused to yield its secrets to him.
-As he turned the corner of the gigantic cabinet that tilted slightly on the uneven floor, his shoulder catching on it as he pushed by, he could have sworn it seemed an inch or two more forward than normal.
-The Warden was growing angry and no longer seemed to tolerate him.
-Frowning he nervously crossed his arms and hurried away, entering the dark room beyond..
-At this hour most of the patrons were gone, though a few still lingered, mostly lonely men or women such as himself.
+As he turned the corner of the gigantic cabinet that tilted slightly on the uneven floor, his shoulder catching on it as he pushed past it, he could have sworn it seemed an inch or two more forward than normal.
+He paid it little attention as he entered the dark room.
+At this hour most of the patrons were gone, though a few still lingered, mostly lonely men or women like himself.
 Just one or two couples remained to torture his mind.
-Worse was that, at this hour, Jack was gone.
-His priest was no longer at the confession booth, leaving Arthur alone to his thoughts and sadness.
-Resigning himself to this, he quickly ordered a drink from the bartender, taking his usual before finding a table in the corner.
+Unfortunately, at this hour, Jack was gone.
+Resigning himself to this, Arthur quickly ordered a drink from the bartender, taking his usual and quickly finding a table in the corner.
 Obscured by the dark, he was like a pathetic wraith, obsessed with his own miseries.

 The music around him seemed to drape him in some form of perpetual cloak, its sad, slow tune covering him.
-Heaving out, his hands stretched forward over the table, he leaned over and put his head to the surface.
-He lifted it up and down a few times, tapping the silver table with his forehead over and over as his hands drummed along on the edges.
+Heaving out, his hands stretched forward over the table, he leaned over and put his head to the table.
+He lifted it up and down a few times, tapping the surface with his forehead a few times as his hands drummed along on the edges.